parca-dev/parca-agent/README.md

 It discovers targets through:

 * **Kubernetes**: Discovering all the containers on the node the Parca agent is running on.
 (On by default, but can be disabled using `--kubernetes=false`)
-* **SystemD**: A list of SystemD units to be profiled on a node can be configured for the Parca agent to pick up.
+* **systemd**: A list of systemd units to be profiled on a node can be configured for the Parca agent to pick up.
 (Use the `--systemd-units` flag to list the units to profile, eg. `--systemd-units=docker.service` to profile the docker daemon)

 ## Requirements

 * Linux Kernel version 4.18+
-* A source of targets to discover from: [Kubernetes](https://kubernetes.io/) or [SystemD](https://systemd.io/).
+* A source of targets to discover from: [Kubernetes](https://kubernetes.io/) or [systemd](https://systemd.io/).

 ## Quickstart